What’s the point of practicing scales on guitar?

 Do we really need to learn long division or how to spell, now that we have tools that will do it for us?
 Yes, because it gives us a deeper understanding of our world and how it works.

 In the musical sense, it’s like brushing our teeth or eating our peas and carrots.
-We do it because we know that we become healthier and stronger for it.
+We make sure to do it because we know that we become healthier and stronger for it.

-If we can approach our scales with a good attitude and with specific challenges in mind (such as speed, smoothness, or dynamic shaping, etc.), then we progress more quickly and enjoy a richer musical experience.
+If we can approach any guitar scale with a good attitude and with specific challenges in mind (such as speed, smoothness, or dynamic shaping, etc.), then we progress more quickly and enjoy a richer musical experience.

 Super-charging your guitar practice

-If you also put a little daily time into studying music theory as well, then the technical benefits begin combining with the more intellectual benefits,and you become a much more well-rounded musician.
+If you also put a little daily time into studying theory as well, then the technical benefits begin combining with the more intellectual benefits, and you become a much more well-rounded musician.

 You learn pieces more efficiently and memorize them more quickly.
 You’re able to phrase your music more intelligently and have a tool with which to connect more deeply with both the music and with listeners.

 - Right hand scale technique: I and M alternation